tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/39-linux-installation-yum-repo.md

       The installation command adds the MySQL Yum repository to your system's repository list and downloads the GnuPG key to check the integrity of the software packages.
 See Section 2.1.4.2, “Signature Checking Using GnuPG” for details on GnuPG key checking.

-      You can check that the MySQL Yum repository has been successfully added and enabled by the following command (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+      You can check that the MySQL Yum repository has been successfully added and enabled by the following command (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

       ```
       $> yum repolist enabled | grep mysql.*-community